cberry2/CTIS-210-Final-Project/README.md

 # CTIS-210-Final-Project
-The goal of this project is to produce a multiple choice quiz about Chemistry, specifically the Periodic Table.
-Questions ask about atomic number, element names, and the names of common compounds.
+The goal of this project is to produce a quiz about Chemistry, specifically the Periodic Table.
+Questions ask about atomic number, element names, and properties of various elements.
+When prompted for a numerical answer, type in an integer value.
+When prompted for an answer containing letters, please capitalize the first letter and ensure all spelling and spaces are correct.
+Enjoy!